 Read more about skip bags in our skip bag guide.

 Definitely not our no.1 choice, but no list for bulky waste disposal would be complete without covering burning.
 Did you know that there are no laws in the UK prohibiting householders from burning stuff in their yard or garden?
 The only laws (under the Environmental Protection Act) are for nuisance a fire causes.
 In other words, you can pretty much burn anything you like provided your neighbours don’t complain from the smell or smoke or nearby road users aren’t put at risk because of poor visibility.
 By the way, that’s true even if you live in a smoke free zone – because those bylaws only apply to smoke from fires that come out of your chimney.
 But just because an activity is legal, does not make it necessarily the right thing to do!
 We recommend limiting your bonfires to garden waste like branches, twigs and leaves.
 And try to ensure it’s as dry as possible, to minimise the smoke.
 Btw, burning treated wood – ie. wood in things like furniture, garden sheds, decking and fence panels – is definitely a bad idea.
 It’s full of preservatives and releases toxic chemicals when burned.

 A few other guides that you may find useful when planning on how to get rid of your bulky waste:

 - Top tips to cut the cost of bulky rubbish clearance

-- Everything you ever wanted to know about Man & van rubbish clearance
+- Everything you need to know about Man & Van rubbish clearance